MCU Connection Guide

 Identify Device Information Identify your device in the

-lsusboutput based on the images below:Loading...Loading... -
+lsusboutput based on the diagram below:Loading...Loading... -

 Verify Firmware Type

-1d50:606f - USB Katapult Firmware: Should display
+1d50:606f - USB Katapult firmware: Should show

-1d50:6177 - RS232 Adapter (used with UTOR or D8/D8PRO mainboards): Should display
+1d50:6177 - RS232 Adapter (used with UTOR or with D8 and D8PRO mainboards): Should show

-1a86:7523(not required if using G2T)
+1a86:7523(This step is unnecessary if using G2T)

-- USB Firmware: Should display
+- USB firmware: Should show

 Step 3: Search for Device ID